Gordon W. Davis, Ph.D.

 Chairman / Partner

 Gordon W. Davis, Ph.D., founder, currently serves as the company chairman.
 Davis earned two B.S. degrees from Washington State University in the 1960s.
 In 1968, Davis started as an intern high school teacher in Washington.
 He was an instructor at Texas A&M University for five years while finishing M.S. and Ph.D. requirements, followed by 13 years as a faculty member at the University of Tennessee and Texas Tech University.
-In 1984, Davis embarked on an entrepreneurial experience when he started CEV after finding traditional agricultural science textbooks were inadequate.
-With a mission to bring the expert to the classroom.
+In 1984, Davis embarked on an entrepreneurial experience when he started Creative Educational Video, later becoming CEV Multimedia and now iCEV, after finding traditional agricultural science textbooks were inadequate.

-Throughout his 53 year career, Davis has received 49 university, business and industry awards, which include: National Agricultural Alumni Association Ruby C. McSwaim Outstanding Philantropist Award’ Sigma Chi International Fraternity Significant Sig Award; Honorary American FFA Degree; American Meat Science Association Intercollegiate Meat Judging Meritorious Service, Signal Service and Industry & Organizational Leadership Awards; University of Tennessee Colege of Agriculture Outstanding Teacher Award; Texas FFA Foundation Passion for Excellence Award; Texas Tech University College of Agricultural Sciences & Natural Resources Outstanding Agriculturalist Award – Agribusiness; Association of Fundraising Professionals (Texas Plains Chapter) Outstanding Philanthropist Award; Washington State University Alumni Association Alumni Achievement Award.
+Throughout his 53-year career, Davis has received 49 university, business and industry awards, which include: National Agricultural Alumni Association Ruby C. McSwaim Outstanding Philanthropist Award’ Sigma Chi International Fraternity Significant Sig Award; Honorary American FFA Degree; American Meat Science Association Intercollegiate Meat Judging Meritorious Service, Signal Service and Industry & Organizational Leadership Awards; University of Tennessee College of Agriculture Outstanding Teacher Award; Texas FFA Foundation Passion for Excellence Award; Texas Tech University College of Agricultural Sciences & Natural Resources Outstanding Agriculturalist Award – Agribusiness; Association of Fundraising Professionals (Texas Plains Chapter) Outstanding Philanthropist Award; Washington State University Alumni Association Alumni Achievement Award.

 Davis also coached two national championship meat judging teams, winning first at Texas A&M University in 1973 and again at Texas Tech University in 1989.